3mdeb/conferences/2025/fosdem/automating-low-level-firmware-validation-with-rf.md

 * Robot Framework is a generic open source automation framework
 * It can be used for test automation and Robotic Process Automation (RPA)
-* Used widely for web apps testing (with Selenium), but not only
+* Used widely for web apps testing (with Selenium), and many more
 * Used by OpenBMC (firmware, embedded Linux) for test automation
     - https://github.com/openbmc/openbmc-test-automation
 * Active community, quality documentation